symmetryinvestments/concurrency/README.md

 - `retry`.
 It retries the underlying Sender until success or cancellation.
 The retry logic is customizable.
 Included is a Times, that will retry n times and then propagate the latest failure.

+## Streams

+A Stream is anything that has a `.collect` function that accepts a `shared` callable and returns a Sender.
+Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.

+An exception throw in the callable will cancel the stream and complete the Sender with that exception.

+Streams can be cancelled by triggering the StopToken supplied via the Receiver.

+The callable supplied to the Stream has to annotated with `shared` because the execution context where the callable is called from is undefined.

+Currently there are the following Streams:

+- `infiniteStream`.
+Continously emits the same value.
+- `iotaStream`.
+Emits the values that span the given starting and stopping values.
+- `arrayStream`.
+Emits every value from the array.
+- `intervalStream`.
+Emits every interval.

+With the following operations:

+- `take`.
+Emits at most the first n values.

+Most of the time you will need to write your own Stream however.
+The following helpers can speed that up:

+- `loopStream`.
+Takes a struct with a `loop` function and calls that with an `emit` and `stopToken` while ensuring the struct is alive during that.
+- `startStopStream`.
+Takes a struct with a `start` and `stop` function, calling `start` with an `emit` and `stopToken`, and `stop` when the stream is to end.
+The struct will be kept alive until after `stop` is called.

 ## Nursery

 A place where Senders can be awaited in.
 Senders placed in the Nursery are started only when the Nursery is started.